 This writing challenge differs from the others on this list because every week, community members vote on a challenge winner.
 You’re not only participating in a writing challenge, you’re also getting reviewed by other writers — and you might write well enough to win the week!

 YeahWrite is all about community, so it’s free to join.
 But a paid membership helps keep the site running and gets you access to editorial consultations with YeahWrite editors.
-There are three membership packages, ranging from $25 to $100 per year; each gets you a few more perks, so check them out!
+There are two membership packages that cost either $25 or $50 per year; each gives you access to editorial evaluations, discounts and more, so check them out!

 So, are you ready to take on one of these writing challenges?